The Ohio River Trail

 Queen City-South Mill Creek Greenway Trail

-The hike-and-bike trail is a major component of the City of Cincinnati's Mill Creek Greenway Program, managed by the nonprofit Mill Creek Restoration Project (MCRP).
+The hike-and-bike trail is a major component of the City of Cincinnati's Mill Creek Greenway Program, managed by the nonprofit Groundwork Cincinnati.
 The program seeks to create opportunities for bike commuting to work, walking and biking for short trips, and outdoor recreation and exercise.
 Other objectives are to improve the health of the degraded river and its natural resources, to economically revitalize neighborhoods and communities within the river corridor, to create jobs, and to retain and attract residents and businesses.

-For information about the Mill Creek trail and other Mill Creek programs, please visit MCRP's website.
+For information about the Mill Creek Trail and other Mill Creek programs, please visit Groundwork Cincinnati.

 Little Miami Scenic Trail